timzprof/Venue-FrontEnd/process.md

 create the add venue page with add image buttons (half-done)
 <!-- ask timi about the cloudinary workflow -->
-create the calender component - (milestone) (done -)) create smaller ui commponents add routing - (auth boosted) create the booking component create the label component create the newBoookings page create the venue bookings components create the bookings shower
+create the calender component - (milestone) (done -)) create smaller ui commponents (done) add routing - (auth boosted) create the booking component (done) create the label component (done) create the newBoookings page (done) create the venue bookings components create the bookings shower (done) make all that has been created responsive (done) create all the pages that havent been created yet fix the last step of the calendar and make it look okay create the loader component create the notification component create all the pop ups and make them responsive add authentication and make the protected routes create the redux scaffolding
+Implement the api representation
+The end

 <!-- create the function from nifemi to hold my posting and fetching of data -->